psf/cachecontrol/docs/tips.rst

-With that in mind, you should be aware that if you try to cache a very large response on a network store, you still might have some latency tranferring the data from the network store to your application.
+With that in mind, you should be aware that if you try to cache a very large response on a network store, you still might have some latency transferring the data from the network store to your application.
 Another consideration is storing large responses in a `FileCache`.
 If you are caching using ETags and the server is extremely specific as to what constitutes an equivalent request, it